nouturnsign/thurstat/README.md

 ### Random Variable Arithmetic

 Perform addition, subtraction, and multiplication on distributions with other distributions and numerics.
 Limited support for exponentiation.
 Division only works between continuous distributions and numbers currently and must be implemented through `apply_func`.
 Note that for continuous distributions, the accuracy of the approximation is unknown but so far seems to not be too large; it is possible that the error be too large.
+Allow for as long as a minute, depending on the distribution.

 e.g.
 ```py